Skip to Main Content

 How to Cite Sources

-APA Formatting & Citations (7th edition)
+APA Style Guide (7th edition)

 The Publication Manual of the American Psychological Association describes the rules used to write papers following APA style.
 This style is commonly used in psychology, sociology, business, economics, nursing, social work, and criminology.